theplenkov-npm/cf-api-client/packages/cf-api-client/README.md

 > This project is still in development, which means only few resourcess is implemented.
 >
-> Luckily it will very simple to contribute.
-Please read contribution guide below.
+> Luckily it is very simple to contribute.
+Please read the contribution guide below.

 ## Usage